Syrinx: In music

 Claude Debussy based his 1913 Syrinx (Debussy) on Pan's sadness over losing his love.
 The piece is still popular today; it was used as incidental music in the play Psyché by Gabriel Mourey.

+The story of Pan and Syrinx is the inspiration for the first movement in Benjamin Britten's work for solo oboe, Six Metamorphoses after Ovid first performed in 1951.
+Britten titled the movement, "Pan: who played upon the reed pipe which was Syrinx, his beloved."

 Maurice Ravel incorporated the character of the Syrinx into his ballet Daphnis et Chloé.

 Gustav Holst alludes to the story of Pan and Syrinx in the opening of his Choral Symphony, which draws from the text of John Keats' 1818 poem "Endymion."

 French Baroque composer Michel Pignolet de Montéclair composed "Pan et Syrinx", a cantata for voice and ensemble (No. 4 of Second livre de cantates).

 Danish composer Carl Nielsen composed Pan and Syrinx (Pan og Syrinx), Op.
 49, FS 87.

+The British folk-rock band Oberon included a flute solo called "Syrinx" on its 1970 album, A Midsummer's Night Dream.

 Canadian electronic progressive rock band Syrinx took their name from the legend.

 Canadian progressive rock band Rush have a movement titled "The Temples of Syrinx" in their song "2112" on their album 2112.
 The song is about a dystopian futuristic society in which the arts, particularly music, have been suppressed by the Priests of the Temples of Syrinx.

 Related to the Rush reference, Maryland based rockers Clutch mention the Temples of Syrinx in their song "10001110101" from their album Robot Hive/Exodus.